markisus/vapid-soa/README.md

 Benchmark
 -------
-We can observe speed ups for structure of arrays vs array of structs with the toy program benchmark.cc Here are the results using Visual Studio 2022 on Release mode on my laptop.
+We can observe speed ups for structure of arrays (vapid::soa) vs array of structs (std::vector) with the toy program benchmark.cc
+Here are the results using Visual Studio 2022 on Release mode on my laptop.

 ```